Hand-Picked Daily GUN DEALS

 Best Compact Pistols lineup

-A handful of concealed carry guns.
+A handful of compact 9mm pistols.

 These guns bridge the gap between full-sized and sub-compact, offering a nice middle area.
 Basically, they're the Goldilocks guns -- not too big and not too small.